Last updated on December 23rd, 2024 at 03:05 pm

 This reduces the risk of the sale falling through.

-Sometimes, buyers just get cold feet.
-All these issues can delay or even cancel a home sale, forcing the house back onto the market.
+Sometimes, buyers just change their minds.
+All these problems can delay or even cancel a home sale, sending the house back onto the market.